 A Vermont sublease agreement is a legal contract between the original tenant (sublessor) and a third-party known as a subtenant.
 The sublease allows the subtenant to rent all or part of the property from the original tenant.

 Vermont regulations allow tenants to sublet the property to a subtenant with the permission of the landlord.
 It’s important to note that a landlord may not unreasonably deny a tenant’s request to sublet the property unless subletting is prohibited in the original lease agreement.
 The tenant should request written notice from the landlord to allow the sublease.
 The landlord then has 30 days to provide approval for the sublease.

 The original tenant remains ultimately responsible for the payment of rent and the final condition of the property.

-Download this blank and fillable Vermont sublease agreement form into MS Word (.docx) or Adobe PDF.
 To save time and ensure everything is filled out correctly, we recommend using our free Vermont sublease agreement builder or reading our steps to learn how to fill it out before subletting your house, room, or apartment.

 How to Write a Vermont Sublease Agreement

 - Include the rental property type – Most properties are considered, condominiums, apartments, or houses.
 If you’re creating a partial sublease for an individual room, specify that as well.